As a male 55 or over, you may be asked to take a PSA test during your prostate screening.

 It is used as a means of early detecting prostate cancer and other prostate health problems.

-This article will discuss what causes high PSA levels in men and how you can naturally reduce PSA.
+This article will discuss what causes high PSA levels in men, and how you can naturally lower PSA levels, reduce night time waking and alleviate the symptoms of BPH.

 The prostate gland increases in size and produces more PSA as you get older.